nondejus/AwesomeUnityCommunity/README.md

 * [ShaderProject](https://github.com/ellioman/ShaderProject) - A container for all sorts of handy shaders.
 * [Unity3D CG Programming](https://github.com/przemyslawzaworski/Unity3D-CG-programming "") - Various shaders.
 * [Shaders](https://github.com/ewersp/Shaders "") - A collection of shaders written in CG/ShaderLab for Unity.
+* [Shaders for Unity](https://github.com/wolf96/shader_for_unity "") - Some shaders for unity,such as Post processing, brdf, rendering and so on.

 #### Utilities